-Basic Level Level 1 Level 2 Bronze, Pre-Silver Silver Pre-Gold, Gold & Championship At least three rotations continuously on one foot, in a recognizable position.
+Basic Level Level 1 Level 2 Level 3 Bronze, Pre-Silver Silver Pre-Gold Gold & Championship At least three rotations continuously on one foot, in a recognizable position.
 At least three rotations continuously on one foot, in the basic position.
 At least three rotations continuously on one foot, in the basic position. • One difficult variation from any basic position OR • Different direction of spinning direction.
+At least three rotations continuously on one foot, in the basic position.
+Two difficult variations from two basic positions One difficult variation from any basic position AND entry/exit OR One difficult variation from any basic position and different direction of spinning direction.